Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 To get to the rose garden, go to Lord Stanley's statue and follow the path on the left of the statue.
 You'll see the rose garden very soon.
 There are other ways to reach the rose garden, too.
 There are plenty of signposts in Stanley Park to show visitors where the different attractions are located.
 Gardeners, other park staff, and park visitors will almost certainly be able to help with directions as well.
 Maps of Stanley Park are posted around the park and are available at the information centre as well as at the Vancouver parks and recreation website.

 If you visit the rose garden in spring (March to May) you won't see roses in bloom, but you will see beautiful tulips, daffodils, and other bulb flowers.
-You will also see beautiful cherry blossom in late March and in April.
+You will also see beautiful cherry blossoms in late March and in April.

 The Rose Garden in Spring

 The Shakespeare Garden

 The Shakespeare garden is located next to the rose garden.
 It's an arboretum containing trees mentioned in the writings of William Shakespeare.
 Each tree bears a plaque containing the relevant quote.